 Dubbed the 'capital of casual' due to its laid back island vibe, this sunny resort town lies on Jamaica’s exquisite western coast and is known for sandy beaches on shallow bays with calm, azure waters.
 The town’s famous Seven Mile Beach, particularly the portion overlooking Long Bay, features lively bars, excellent restaurants and and some world class international resorts.
 Long Bay boasts a magnificent lagoon protected by coral reefs which makes an ideal environment for a range of watersports including some of Jamaica’s best snorkeling and scuba-diving.
 Negril is also renowned as a musical hotspot with a vibrant reggae scene and daily live music events providing visitors with a taste of Jamaican culture.
 Travelers in search of casual sun soaking on magnificent beaches, upscale boutique hotels and colorful reggae joints need look no further than the hedonistic haven of Negril.

-Idyllically located to the south of Cuba in the warm Caribbean sea, rests the lush tropical island nation of Jamaica.
+The lush tropical island nation of Jamaica enjoys an idyllic location, surrounded by the warm Caribbean sea, south of Cuba.
 The island has more to offer than just the rastas, reggae and rum for which it is internationally known.
-It boasts a fusion of various African, Spanish, British, Indian and Chinese influences, which is expressed in the national motto, 'out of many, one people'.
-This exotic hybrid culture offers some wildly adventurous cuisine and some of the world’s most friendly and laidback locals.
+It boasts a fusion of various African, Spanish, British, Indian and Chinese influences, expressed in the national motto, 'out of many, one people'.
+This exotic hybrid culture offers some wildly adventurous cuisine and some of the world's most friendly and laidback locals.
 Blessed with golden sand beaches, year-round sunshine, verdant rainforests and misty mountains, Jamaica has long been a jewel in the crown of the Caribbean.
-From Negril’s glorious Seven-Mile Beach with the majestic Blue Mountain as its backdrop to the boisterous party scene and grand colonial architecture at Montego Bay and the vibrant and edgy capital Kingston, Jamaica is a strikingly diverse and beautiful country which is likely to enchant you at every turn.
+From Negril's glorious Seven-Mile Beach with the majestic Blue Mountain as its backdrop to the boisterous party scene and grand colonial architecture at Montego Bay and the vibrant and edgy capital Kingston, Jamaica is a strikingly diverse and beautiful country which is likely to enchant you at every turn.

 Jamaican Dollar (JMD; symbol J$) = 100 cents.
 Notes are in denominations of J$1,000, 500, 100 and 50.
 Coins are in denominations of J$20, 10, 5 and 1, and 25, 10 and 1 cents.